yusrilaprial/learn-kubernetes/Readme.md

 # Access Pod for Testing Runing or Not
 kubectl port-forward <pod-name> 8080:80

+# Exec into Pod
+kubectl exec -it <pod-name> -- /bin/bash

 # Add label to pod by command
 kubectl label pod <pod-name> <label-key>=<label-value>
 # Add label to pod by command overwrite